 The goals raise questions about the extent and pace of change that education officials expect to result from the nearly $400 million turnaround program.

 Often cited by officials, ‘Renewal’ school goals are hard to find

 The city has refused to release one-page goal lists that it gave 94 struggling schools this spring.
 Instead, it has pointed parents to lengthy improvement plans online.

 November 11, 2015

-How the city is using Google Drive to revamp its struggling schools
+How New York City is using Google Drive to revamp its struggling schools

 The city is hoping that an easy-to-use tool built with Google Drive will enable struggling schools to make new use of student data.